ppy/osu-wiki/news/2026/2026-08-24-osumania-4k-world-cup-2026-qualifiers-recap.md

 ![Qualifier mappool table](/wiki/shared/news/2026-08-24-osumania-4k-world-cup-2026-qualifiers-recap/mappool-qualifiers.jpg)

-This year's Qualifiers mappool was rather peculiar and anything but straightforward.
+This year's Qualifier mappool was rather peculiar and anything but straightforward.
 Given the amount of teams joining us this year, it was the perfect playground to test out the limits of all players' skills, even if the slots were all but ordinary!

 Take for example [Nanahoshi Kangengakudan feat.
 GUMI - FREEDMAN (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2600439#mania/5813230) (LN1) by ::{ flag=CN }:: [Hylotl](https://osu.ppy.sh/users/18270260).
-What used to be a finger control oriented map with more methodic long note patterns to test players' coordination has now been amped a notch by introducing faster and longer stretches of tricky (but not as release demanding) long note sections.
+What used to be a finger control–oriented map, with more methodical long note patterns to test players' coordination, has now been amped up a notch by introducing faster and longer stretches of tricky (but not as release-demanding) long note sections.

 Another sweet surprise was [SAVE THE QUEEN - EX-Termination](https://osu.ppy.sh/beatmapsets/2600440#mania/5813231) by ::{ flag=CA }:: [Fullerene-](https://osu.ppy.sh/users/2531335).
-Not having uploaded a new map since 2021, Fullerene- took the stage by introducing the pool's hardest map of the pool being equivalent to its Semi Finals stamina counterparts.
+Not having uploaded a new map since 2021, Fullerene- took the stage by introducing the hardest map of the pool, one equivalent to its Semifinals stamina counterparts.
 This was the perfect example of what players should be expecting from future rounds with less predictable patterns that will still pose a challenge on all players' endurance.

 But that wasn't all.
 Another great example of this year's unorthodox pool was [Machine Girl - Psychic Attack (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2600457#mania/5813270) (RC7) by ::{ flag=US }:: [Valedict](https://osu.ppy.sh/users/2537082) and ::{ flag=CN }:: [XingRen](https://osu.ppy.sh/users/5799435).
 This was arguably the trickiest beatmap this slot has ever seen.
-Its introduction was only the calm before the storm as every pattern onwards would quickly become a barrage of fast-paced, unevenly spaced streams ridden with minijacks that pair really well with the song's chaotic composition.
+Its introduction was only the calm before the storm as every pattern onwards would quickly become a barrage of fast-paced, unevenly spaced streams riddled with minijacks that pair really well with the song's chaotic composition.

 ## Qualifier highlights